fedarko/strainFlye/README.md

-  align         Aligns reads to contigs, and filters this alignment. call-naive    Performs naive mutation calling with controlled FDR. fdr-curves    Visualizes FDR curves of identified mutations. div-idx       Computes the diversity index of MAGs. spots         Identifies hot- and/or cold-spots in MAGs. mut-matrix    Computes mutation matrices of a MAG. link-graph    Constructs the link graph structure for a MAG. smooth-jumbo  Generates smoothed haplotypes using jumboDBG.
+  align         Aligns reads to contigs, and filters this alignment. call-naive    Performs naive mutation calling with controlled FDR. fdr-curves    Visualizes FDR curves of identified mutations. diversity     Computes the diversity index of MAGs. spots         Identifies hot- and/or cold-spots in MAGs. matrix        Computes mutation matrices of a MAG. link-graph    Constructs the link graph structure for a MAG. smooth-jumbo  Generates smoothed haplotypes using jumboDBG.
 ```